-Funding Principles Activity Distribution Period of Benefit Extent of Cost/Benefit of Benefit (Intergenerational Action/Inaction of Seperate (user pays) Equity) (Exacerbator Pays) Funding Emergency Management Low Low Med Low
+Funding Principles Activity Distribution Distribution Period of Benefit Cost/Benefit Activity of Benefit (Intergenerational Action/Inaction of Seperate (user pays) Equity) (Exacerbator Pays) Funding Emergency Management mergency Med Low

 This activity is largely public good with no scope for user charges and will therefore will be funded by the capital value based General Rate.
 This analysis relates to the cost of the activity after allowing for any central government subsidies in this area (estimated at 30%).